evolite/reci/README.md

 **Built for my family and me, for people who love cooking but hate organizing recipes.**

 *This project was vibe coded.
 I make no guarantees about code quality, security, or reliability.
-That said i have used SonarQube to validate quality, Use at your own risk anyway.*
+That said i have used SonarQube in an attempt to validate quality, Use at your own risk anyway.*